RakeshNKundar/CC_Flink_Statement_Evolution/README.md

 ---

-## 🔌 Step 1: Set up the local Environment
+## Step 1: Set up the local environment

 ### 1.1.
 Create a Virtual Environment and install python dependencies.